ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/summapwithoverflow.md

 # sumMapWithOverflow

 Totals a `value` array according to the keys specified in the `key` array.
 Returns a tuple of two arrays: keys in sorted order, and values ​​summed for the corresponding keys.
-It differs from the [sumMap](../reference/summap.md) function in that it does summation with overflow - i.e. returns the same data type for the summation as the argument type.
+It differs from the [sumMap](../reference/summap.md) function in that it does summation with overflow - i.e. returns the same data type for the summation as the argument data type.

 **Syntax**